tom-tan/langdoc/README.md

 * `LINK-REGEXP`

   Regexp string to make links.
-  If nil, `MODE-PREFIX:describe-symbol` does not make any links in help buffers.
+  If nil, `MODE-PREFIX-describe-symbol` does not make any links in help buffers.
 * `LINKED-STR-FN`

   Function name which takes substrings matched in `LINK-REGEXP`